Chapien/chapien.github.io/content/blog/2025/mac-from-linux/index.md

 This portion of my `.zshrc` checks if zinit is installed, and if it isn't, it installs zinit.
 Obviously, this won't work out of the box on MacOS (though zinit DOES work on Mac with a bit of effort); that isn't what bothered me.
 What bothered me was that first line, the `if` statement.

 The compiler settings that Apple uses on their zsh build does not support compound commands (ie `[[ foo ]]`).
 Or, if it does, the behavior is entirely different.
 None of my scripts that used if statements worked out of the box as a result.
-I had to manually a bracket -- which in most cases worked fine, but in some specific cases meant refactoring was necessary due to shell expansions.
+I had to manually remove a bracket -- which in most cases worked fine, but in some specific cases meant refactoring was necessary due to shell expansions.

 This is an extremely technical thing, I realize, but it immediately prejudiced me against MacOS.
 I'm fine with things being different.
 I'm even fine with MacOS using their own build of zsh -- sure, distros do that all the time.
 My problem is there's no way to *change* that.
 I cannot replace their zsh build with my own.
 It's part of the MacOS system.
 I suppose I could install a secondary install of zsh through `brew`, but come on now.
 I'm not doing that.